|

 If you go to cite-web.com to look at your ACS photos, the

-forward-facing photo probably will not be there - assuming one was
+forward-facing photo may or may not be there - assuming one was

 taken.
 If you really want to know, for sure, if a forward-facing

-photo exists for your citation, I suggest asking for Discovery.
+photo exists for your ACS citation, I suggest asking for Discovery.

 For more information on how to read the